ixy-languages/ixy.ml/doc/memory.md

 To improve performance, cleanup has to be done in batches of 32 descriptors.

 For performance reasons we can't actually read the head pointer; reading NIC registers requires a full PCIe transaction.
-The buffers that may be ready to be cleaned are the ones between `clean_index` and the tail pointer; of these the ones that have their DD bit set are ready to be cleaned.
+The buffers that may be ready to be cleaned are the ones between `clean_index` and the tail pointer; of these the ones that have their `DD` bit set are ready to be cleaned.
-However, it is inefficient to check every descriptor's DD bit.
+However, it is inefficient to check every descriptor's `DD` bit.
-Therefore ixy checks the descriptor 32 ahead of `clean_index`; if this descriptor's DD bit is set, all the buffers that were skipped can also be cleaned.
+Therefore ixy checks the descriptor 32 ahead of `clean_index`; if this descriptor's `DD` bit is set, all the buffers that were skipped can also be cleaned.
-After cleaning these buffers, `clean_index` can be incremented by 32 and the whole process can be repeated until a buffer, whose DD bit isn't set, is hit.
+After cleaning these buffers, `clean_index` can be incremented by 32 and the whole process can be repeated until a buffer, whose `DD` bit isn't set, is hit.

-In addition to ixy's behavior, ixy.ml supports another cleanup strategy; this behavior can be switched on and off when calling `tx_batch`:
+In addition to ixy's behavior, ixy.ml supports another cleanup strategy; this behavior can be switched on or off when calling `tx_batch`:
 Optionally ixy.ml checks the descriptor 128 ahead of `clean_index`.
-If this descriptor's DD bit is set, all 128 buffers can be cleaned at once and cleaning is done; remaining buffers will be cleaned upon the next call to `tx_batch`.
+If this descriptor's `DD` bit is set, all 128 buffers can be cleaned at once and cleaning is done; remaining buffers will be cleaned upon the next call to `tx_batch`.
-If the DD bit is not set the same procedure will be repeated for offsets of 64 and 32.
+If the `DD` bit is not set, the same procedure will be repeated for offsets 64 and 32.
 This favors large collections at once, thereby reducing the amount of memory reads and increasing the amount of descriptors cleaned in a single pass.
 If `tx_batch` is called with `~clean_large:true` the second strategy will be chosen, otherwise ixy's behavior will be replicated.